tstatler/doctools/guides/node/config/README.md

 If no credentials are provided on the command line, `acs` will attempt to read the credentials from `~/.npmrc`.
-If no `~/.npmrc` file is found, or it doesn't contains any credentials, you're prompted for the npm username and password:
+If no `~/.npmrc` file is found, or it doesn't contain any credentials, you're prompted for the npm username and password:

     $ acs publish
     npm username: admin